pborges/elkm1gold/README.md

 Go code used to control the elk m1 gold alarm system, includes a binary to broadcast the serial port over ethernet

 not ready yet...

+I recomend https://github.com/pborges/elkm1grpc as its being used in "production" (aka my house)